oroinc/documentation/user/back-office/sales/shopping-lists/index.rst

     See :ref:`Create an order from the shopping list <user-guide--sales--orders--create--from-shopping-lists>` for detailed guidance.

+.. admonition:: Business Tip

+    Betting big on the growing digital commerce trend?
+Discover more about the |business to business marketplace|, its features, and how you can benefit from it.

 .. include:: /include/include-images.rst
    :start-after: begin

 .. include:: /include/include-links-user.rst
+   :start-after: begin

+.. include:: /include/include-links-dev.rst
+   :start-after: begin

+.. include:: /include/include-links-seo.rst
    :start-after: begin